XE-class submarine

+Design

-They carried a crew of four, typically a lieutenant in command, with a sub-lieutenant as deputy, an engine room artificer in charge of the mechanical side and a seaman or leading-seaman.
-At least one of them was qualified as a diver.
+The XE had a crew of four, one lieutenant acting as the commander, a sub-lieutenant acting as the deputy, an engineer in charge of the mechanical aspects of the sub, as well as a seaman/leading seaman.
+Each submarine also contained at minimum one certified diver.

-In addition to the two side charges (each of which contained two tons of amatol explosive), they carried around six 20 lb limpet mines which were attached to the target by the diver.
+Each were armed with 2 side-charges, each with 2 tons (4,400 pounds) of Amatol explosives.
+Each also contained up to six 20-pound limpet mines.
+These were to be attached targets by a diver.

 They and their depot ship arrived at Labuan in July 1945.
 Four of them managed to take part in operations before the war ended.

+Operational history

-Operations Sabre and Foil
+Sabre and Foil

 These operations, carried out in July 1945, were intended to cut the undersea telephone cables connecting Singapore, Saigon, Hong Kong and Tokyo.
 The intention was to oblige the Japanese to use radio and render themselves open to message interception.